 Brisbane Startup Profiles

-In just over 18 months of operating, ACAC Innovation has invested in 21 Australian businesses spanning manufactured products, tech/software, travel and financial services industries.
+In the first 18 months of operating, ACAC Innovation invested in 21 Australian businesses spanning manufactured products, tech/software, travel and financial services industries.

 Motoinno Pty Ltd – Ray Van Steenwyk and Colin Oddy